replicatedhq/help-center/content/guides/kubernetes-with-ship/installing.md

 ![Install A Release](/images/guides/ship/install-script.png)

 {{< note title="Installing Ship" >}}
-This guide assumes you'll run Ship with  Homebrew using `brew install replicatedhq/ship/ship`, or [downloading the binary](https://github.com/replicatedhq/ship#installation), but you can also run Ship with the `replicated/ship` docker container.
+This guide assumes you'll run Ship with Homebrew using `brew install ship`, or [downloading the binary](https://github.com/replicatedhq/ship#installation), but you can also run Ship with the `replicated/ship` docker container.
 {{< /note >}}

 Copy the command from this screen, and take it to a workstation that has [ship installed](), and run it.
 This is how you can distribute software that's packaged in Ship.